j3-signalroom/kafka_cluster-topic-key_distribution_analyzer-tool/README.md

 The `Key Simulation` dropdown allows you to select different key generation patterns to simulate various real-world scenarios of key distribution.
 Each option represents a different strategy for generating keys, which can impact how records are distributed across Kafka partitions.
 Here's a brief explanation of each option:

-- **Normal**: _Keys are generated with a moderate level of repetition, simulating a typical use case where some keys are reused but not excessively.
+- **Typical**: _Keys are generated with a moderate level of repetition, simulating a typical use case where some keys are reused but not excessively.
 This pattern helps assess how well the partitioning strategies handle a balanced key distribution._
 - **Less Repetition**: _Keys are generated with low repetition, meaning each key is used infrequently.
 This pattern tests the partitioning strategies' ability to distribute records evenly when keys are unique or nearly unique._
 - **More Repetition**: _Keys are generated with high repetition, where certain keys are reused frequently.
 This pattern evaluates how partitioning strategies manage scenarios with a few dominant keys that could lead to hot partitions._
 - **No Repetition**: _Each key is unique, with no repetition at all.
 This pattern tests the partitioning strategies' performance in scenarios where every record has a distinct key, which can help identify how well the strategies distribute records when there is no key-based grouping._